1. Authors interested in publishing an article in “Biuletyn Historii Pogranicza” (“Borderlansd History Bulletin”) should prepare the following texts:

-Persons submitting texts for publication in “Biuletyn Historii Pogranicza” (“Borderland History Bulletin”) are also required to attach a statement enabling the author’s data to be made available in online journal databases.
+Persons submitting texts for publication in “Biuletyn Historii Pogranicza” (“Borderlands History Bulletin”) are also required to attach a statement enabling the author’s data to be made available in online journal databases.

 If the text is delivered in a language other than Polish, please use Belarusian, Lithuanian, English or Russian.

-3. Please be advised that all texts published in the journal will be simultaneously published online on the website of “Biuletyn Historii Pogranicza” (“Borderland History Bulletin”).
+3. Please be advised that all texts published in the journal will be simultaneously published online on the website of “Biuletyn Historii Pogranicza” (“Borderlands History Bulletin”).

 4. The editorial office asks for sending only articles of a scientific nature, previously unpublished.